cesanta/mongoose/docs/c-api/mqtt.h/mg_mqtt_next_subscribe_topic.md

                                    struct mg_str *topic, uint8_t *qos, int pos);
 ---

-Extract the next topic expression from a SUBSCRIBE command payload.
+Extracts the next topic expression from a SUBSCRIBE command payload.

-Topic expression name will point to a string in the payload buffer.
+The topic expression name will point to a string in the payload buffer.
-Return the pos of the next topic expression or -1 when the list of topics is exhausted.
+Returns the pos of the next topic expression or -1 when the list of topics is exhausted.